 This course examines the cultural impact of new digital technologies such as the Internet and new telephonic and audiovisual media.
 We will survey the origins of digital communication and the Internet and engage closely with contemporary scholarship on digital technologies, the Internet, the institutions that control these technologies.

-These textbooks are available through online retailers, such as Amazon, and on reserve.
+These textbooks are available through online retailers, such as Amazon.
 As far as I know, there are ebook versions for all of these titles, which I encourage you to consider.

-Everyone will need to purchase the following book:
+Everyone will need to purchase the following books:

-Some of you will need to buy some of these books:
+Some of you will need to buy some of these books—I’ll explain later:

-We will not be using Blackboard for this course.
+We will not be using Blackboard for this class.
+Instead, consult the Course Website.

 This class consists of four components.
 You cannot satisfactorily complete this course without all four of these.

-Each class will form the basis of the material I expect you to know for the exams.
-We will discuss the historical, technological, and economic context relevant to digital media.
-Moreover, our class will be driven by discussion.
+Each class session will form the basis of the material I expect you to know for the exams.
+We will cover the historical, technological, and economic context relevant to new, digital media.
+Although I will post outlines, slides, and review questions each week, those materials serve as poor substitutes for attending and participating in each week’s class.

-Exams make up half of your course grade and are written to reward regular attendance and diligent studying.
+Exams comprise 40% of your course grade and are written to reward regular attendance and diligent studying.
 Exams will be administered in class and must be taken at the specified date and time.

 But aside from these circumstances, no late work will be accepted and no “incomplete” grades will be granted.
 If you have difficulty keeping up with coursework, consider giving yourself extra time to complete assignments, reducing your overall course load, and/or taking this class at a later semester.